willrowe/sublime-sass-compile/README.md

 -   `debug-info`:`false` - Whether debug information will be generated for use by external debuggers.

 ## Release Notes
 - v0.1.0 - Initial launch
 - v0.2.0 - User prompts added for enabling **Sass Compile** on a project
+- v0.2.1 - Fixed [issue #1](https://github.com/willrowe/sublime-sass-compile/issues/1) that prevented source maps from being disabled.

 ## Compatibility
+*May work in other contexts, but only tested on the following.*
 - Mac OS X
 - Sublime Text 3

 ## License
 The **Sass Compile** plugin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)